cp2k/cp2k-input-tools/README.md

 ## Observations

 * nested if/endif blocks wouldn't be too difficult (needs sharing of state between nested tokenizers, similar stack building like in the parser for nodes)
+* CP2K doesn't do nested variable interpolation, wouldn't be so difficult either